The Purchase Process

 After the Promesse or Compromis de Vente is signed, expect it to take up to three months for completion of the sale.
 The process of obtaining all the documentation and a bank loan are very time-consuming in France.

 You can own your apartment in a number of ways, and there are tax advantages to consider.
-Be sure to get advice from a French tax lawyer before you decide because the cost of passing a property on to someone else can be very high.
+Be sure to get advice from a French tax lawyer before you decide, because the cost of passing a property on to someone else can be very high.

-Options include purchasing the property:
+Options for purchasing a property:

 Payments and Closing Costs

-You should never make deposits or final payments directly to the seller; they must go through your Notaire.
-This is part of the function of your Notaire, who will deposit the funds in an official bank account until required.
+You should never make deposits or final payments directly to the seller; they must go through your notaire.
+This is part of the function of your notaire, who will deposit the funds in an official bank account until required.

-On closing, you'll pay the remaining amount due, generally between 90% and 95% of the cost of the apartment.
+Upon closing, you'll pay the remaining amount due, generally between 90% and 95% of the cost of the apartment.

-You are responsible for your own legal costs and expenses; transfer of property costs; and, if an agent is involved, the agent's commission.
-This is stated in the purchase price and these costs amount to approximately 7.5% of the value of the apartment.
+You are responsible for your own legal costs and expenses, transfer of property costs and, if an agent is involved, the agent's commission.
+This is stated in the purchase price, and these costs amount to approximately 7.5% of the value of the apartment.
 If you're taking out a mortgage, the arrangement fee is about 1%.

-The legal costs include the following and are the same for every buyer, whether French or foreign.
+The legal costs include the following and are the same for every buyer, whether French or foreign:

 Taxes will differ if you are a resident versus a non-resident.
-If you spend less than 184 days a year in France, you are usually classified as a "non-resident."
+If you spend less than 184 days a year in France, you are usually classified as a non-resident.

 For recurring bills, we recommend you set up a direct debit from your French bank account.
 These may include: